In These Mountains Project Grants

 See All Grants & Opportunities

-Applications are now closed.
+Applications for this grant closed on August 1, 2024.
 The guidelines below are for reference only.
 Join our mailing list to be notified about new opportunities.

 Grants of $10,000 for organizations to conduct projects that promote the sharing, teaching, learning, preserving, and documenting folk arts and traditional culture of Central Appalachia.